roland-schmitz/foldingtext/index.md

-CaseFlipper is a plugin which installs a new keyboard shortcut `cmd-ctrl-K` to change the first letter of the last typed word from lower case to upper case or vice versa.
+CaseFlipper is a plugin which installs a new keyboard shortcut `cmd-ctrl-K` to change the first letter of the last typed word from lower case to upper case or vice versa without changing the cursor position.

 ---
 ***Download all plugins:*** [foldingtext-plugins-master.zip][download]